amyko/pedigree/README.md

 # pedigree
-Please refer to the manual, "pedigreeSAmanual.pdf".
+8/23/17--This version is no longer maintained.
+Please refer to the version uploaded here: https://github.com/amyko/clapper